Alex-4018/Interview-Query/Products.md

 Restaurants can use the standard FB pages to build marketing content, deals, pictures and given the current situation also create videos with a live tour of their kitchen and masked/gloved employees
 Wireframe

-(Drawn & displayed)

-Prioritization – I will prioritize the following for the first Beta Testing/prototype

-       Market place for Restaurants
+Prioritization – I will prioritize the following for the first Beta Testing/prototype Market place for Restaurants
 Discovery for Restaurants based on location, and all other attributes mentioned above especially connection activity.
 Connection activity would be top on my list cause that will allow users to receive tailored recommendations/feedback

-Key Metrics
+Key Metrics:

-# DAU for Marketplace
+DAU for Marketplace

-# Number of Restaurants joining Market place week over week

-# Number of Check-ins by Users
+Number of Restaurants joining Market place week over week Number of Check-ins by Users